avinashkranjan/Amazing-Python-Scripts/Directory Tree Generator/README.md

 ```
 python tree.py C:\Users\kumar\Documents
 ```
-Finally it will display you the tree of directory starting from the current directory.
+Finally it will display the tree starting from the current directory given by user.

 Then press enter to exit.